 If you are worried that your son or daughter may be sexually harming another child, or if you suspect that your child is being abused act now.

 Action can lead to abuse being prevented, and children who are being abused receiving protection and help to recover.
 It can also lead to the abuser getting effective treatment to stop abusing and grow up as a safer member of our community.
 We need to get support for ourselves too.

-Call the Stop it Now!
-Helpline on 0808 1000 900 to talk through any concerns or worries you have.
+Call the Stop it Now! helpline on 0808 1000 900 to talk through any concerns or worries you have.

-Visit the Lucy Faithfull Foundation for information on services for young people with concerning sexual behaviour and their families.
+Visit the Lucy Faithfull Foundation website for information on services for young people with concerning sexual behaviour and their families.

 "Talking to my son was the best thing I could have done.
 I set a clear limit, I let him know it was wrong and I told him that I would not help him keep his secrets.
 I also let him know that I loved him, that he was not alone and that together we would find him help."

 "We couldn't understand at first why he hadn't told us.
 Now we know how confused he was.
 He felt that it was his fault, even though he hadn't wanted it to happen."